Extreme weather response for people rough sleeping

 Triggers for Code Blue

-- Conditions predicted to continue for at least three days by the Bureau of Meteorology (BOM) with any two of the following:
+- Extreme weather conditions predicted to continue for at least three days by the Bureau of Meteorology (BOM) with any two of the following:

 - temperatures dropping below an average night-time low of 6°C

-- significant rainfall causing difficulty for unsheltered individuals to remain dry
+- significant rainfall causing difficulty for people rough sleeping to remain dry

-- damaging wind gusts pose a high risk for the safety of unsheltered individuals.
+- damaging wind gusts pose a high risk for the safety of people rough sleeping.

 - Any other factors related to extreme winter weather which require a Code Blue response.